-CHIBOW researcher, Oskars Gruziņš, discovers a one-of-a-kind photo of immeasurable importance to the
+CHIBOW researcher, Oskars Gruziņš, discovers a one-of-a-kind photo of immeasurable importance

 On March 25th, the people of the Baltic countries commemorated one of the most tragic moments in their history.
 70 years ago, on March 25th 1949, tens of thousands of innocent people were loaded into freight trains meant for animals and were forcefully deported to forced-settlements and GULAG prison camps in the depths of the Soviet Union.
 In one day, nearly 100 thousand people were deported from the three Baltic countries, of Latvia, Estonia and Lithuania.
 In Latvia, on this one day, the communist regime deported more than 42 thousand people, or 2.5% of its population; many of whom would never return.
 Yet, as this was a secret operation, it was strictly forbidden to photograph the event and therefore, until now, only 3 photographs documented this most tragic and unforgettable event in Latvian history.